aclukas/Exercise-3c-Sound-And-Music/README.md

 Exercise for MSCH-C220

-The second exercise adding "juicy" features to a simple brick-breaker game.
+The third installment, adding music, sound effects, and a few more "juicy" features to a simple brick-breaker game.

 ## To play

-Move the paddle using the W and A. Help the ball break all the bricks before you run out of lives.
+Move the paddle using the D and A. Help the ball break all the bricks before you run out of lives.

 ## Implementation

 Built using Unity 2022.3.45f

+Music recorded in SoundTrap

+Sound effects created in ChipTone

 ## References
  * [Juice it or lose it — a talk by Martin Jonasson & Petri Purho](https://www.youtube.com/watch?v=Fy0aCDmgnxg)